hausofanna/hausofanna/README.md

 Creative, passionate, resourceful, adaptable, and open-minded are traits that define me both in my work and in my daily life. 🎨✨
 </div>
 <div>
-I am currently attending a Bootcamp to specialize in programming, web development, and apps. 📚💻 Some of the languages I program with are:
+I am currently attending a Bootcamp to specialize in programming, web development, and apps.💻 Some of the languages I program with are:
 <ul>
   <li>HTML5 and CSS 🌐</li>